Green Office – Home Office – Any Office

 Office waste mainly consists of electrical, electronic, cardboard, paper, packaging and food waste, all of which can be reused, recycled or composted.

-Mixed wast also turns up in the office.
-Items like glass or plastic bottles, plastic cups, coffee cups and sandwiches wrappers to name a few.
-These items can all be segregated and recycled in the office or you could encourage staff to reusable coffee cups or tupperware.
+Mixed waste also turns up in the office.
+Items like glass or plastic bottles, plastic cups, coffee cups, and sandwiches wrappers to name a few.
+These items can all be segregated and recycled in the office or you could encourage staff to reusable coffee cups or Tupperware.

-The benefits of introducing a programme of reduce, reuse and recycling include;
+The benefits of introducing a program of reducing, reuse and recycling include;

-- Big savings over time on waste disposal costs.
+- Big euro savings in time on waste disposal costs.

-- Boost to staff moral with a focus on reduce, reuse and recycling.
+- Boost to staff morale with a focus on reducing, reuse and recycling.

-- Enhanced public perception of your organisation as a green organisation.
+- Enhanced public perception of your organization as a green organization.